BecTome/UPC_MasterArtificialIntelligence/PAR/Deliverables/Waiter_Robot/waiter_robot_report.md

-Practical Exercise: Waiter Robotic Task
+Practical Exercise: Planning and Execution of a Robotic Waiter Task in a Restaurant Setting
 -------

 <!-- Create a colored box with author name and institution -->